LittleD3092/My-Vault/README.md

 ## 2.2 Pull Attachments Missing

-To pull attachments missing, use `git lfs pull --include=""` to pull single file, or simply use `git lfs pull` for pull all missing attachments
+To pull attachments missing, use `git lfs pull --include=""` to pull single file, or simply use `git lfs pull` to pull all missing attachments

 ```bash
 git lfs pull --include=filename